greghynds/routes/README.md

         .create()
 }
 ```
-And here's a test that checks the route is created with the correct destination and parameters.
+And here's a test that checks the Route is created with the correct destination and parameters.

 ```kotlin
 @Test